Buffalo Sabres: Playoff drought

-The hiring of Bylsma, the drafting of Eichel and 2014 second overall pick Sam Reinhart, the acquisition of star centerman Ryan O'Reilly in the off-season, and the rising performance of youngsters Zemgus Girgensons, Jake McCabe and Rasmus Ristolainen resulted in an improved season in 2015–16.
+The hiring of Bylsma, the drafting of Eichel and 2014 second overall pick Sam Reinhart, the acquisition of star centerman Ryan O'Reilly in the offseason, and the rising performance of youngsters Zemgus Girgensons, Jake McCabe and Rasmus Ristolainen resulted in an improved season in 2015–16.
 Even though the Sabres again missed the playoffs for the fifth consecutive season, the team managed to finish just under .500 in points percentage with a 27-point improvement over the previous season.

 In mid-2016, the team announced that its television broadcasts would be spun off to their own regional sports network, MSG Western New York.
 The new network continues to operate under the MSG banner but under Pegula Sports and Entertainment control and features additional programs centered around the Sabres and the Buffalo Bills, which the Pegulas purchased separately in 2014.
 The team failed to make significant progress, and in fact slightly regressed, in 2016–17, missing the playoffs for the sixth consecutive season, leading to the firings of both head coach Dan Bylsma and general manager Tim Murray on April 20, 2017.

 Phil Housley during the 2017–18 season.
-Housley was named the Sabres' head coach the preceding off-season.
+Housley was named the Sabres' head coach the preceding offseason.
 He would be fired following the 2018–19 season.

-During the 2017 off-season, the Sabres hired two of their former players as head coach and general manager: Jason Botterill as general manager and Phil Housley as head coach.
+During the 2017 offseason, the Sabres hired two of their former players as head coach and general manager: Jason Botterill as general manager and Phil Housley as head coach.
 Among the more notable roster changes for this season was the return of former scoring leader Jason Pominville to the team in a trade that brought him and defenseman Marco Scandella to Buffalo in exchange for sending forwards Tyler Ennis and Marcus Foligno to the Minnesota Wild.

 In the 2017–18 season, the Sabres participated in the 2018 Winter Classic, losing 3–2 in overtime to the New York Rangers.
-Buffalo finished in last place in the NHL for the third time in five seasons and won the draft lottery for the 2018 NHL entry draft for the first time since 1987, using the pick to select Rasmus Dahlin from Frolunda HC of the Swedish Hockey League.
+Buffalo finished in last place in the NHL for the third time in five seasons and won the draft lottery for the 2018 NHL entry draft for the first time since 1987, using the pick to select Rasmus Dahlin from Frölunda HC of the Swedish Hockey League.